SteelCompendium/data-md-dse/Bestiary/Draw Steel Monsters - Unlinked.md

 When a powerful mortal defies a god for good or for ill, agents of that deity might curse them to live as a medusa.
 The offender's skin and eyes become reptilian, and a nest of black venomous snakes replaces their hair.
 When the medusa wishes, beams from their eyes can slowly petrify others to stone.

-Followers of the gods who imposes this punishment spread terrifying myths about medusas, causing mortals to attack and shun them.
+Followers of the gods who impose this punishment spread terrifying myths about medusas, causing mortals to attack and shun them.
 This often drives medusas into solitude, or to places haunted by creatures who don't judge them based on mere appearance and horror stories.
 Many medusas plot ways to break their curse, searching for lost healing rituals or secrets to use against the gods who cursed them.
 Others embrace their new gifts, building stone gardens of the aggressors who foolishly hunted or harmed them.

 #### Petrification